 Result & Benefits

-Domestic hot water and Zamboni preheat water systems was installed remotely above the Zambonis.
-High-efficiency gas boilers was employed to reinforce ice3 Cubes if heat demand exceeds operating Cube demand.
-All mechanical equipment will be located within the arena and piped underground to the Snyder Center Field House.
-Piping and design allow for the future geothermal systems to be added, as the budget permits.
+Domestic hot water and Zamboni preheat water systems were installed remotely above the Zambonis.
+High-efficiency gas boilers were employed to reinforce ice3 Cubes if heat demand exceeds operating Cube demand.
+All mechanical equipment was located within the arena and piped underground to the Snyder Center Field House.
+Piping and design allow for the future geothermal systems to be added.

 The project came online, on time, in August 2017 and is a commissioned LEED project.

-When complete, the installation will heat and cool an adjoining building from the ice3 Cubes that are replacing a high maintenance ammonia plant, allowing Phillips Academy to increase capacity within the same footprint of space.
-Maintenance costs will be lowered dramatically, and the fact that the system is modular will allow the twelve units to more closely match the load at time of use.
+The installation heats and cools an adjoining building from the ice3 Cubes that are replacing a high maintenance ammonia plant, allowing Phillips Academy to increase capacity within the same footprint of space.
+Maintenance costs are lowered dramatically, and the fact that the system is modular will allow the twelve units to more closely match the load at time of use.